Gentle care. Remarkable results.

 And in some people this straight neck will begin to collapse forward, causing the neck bones to literally move backward – in the opposite direction of a normal neck curve.

 Sometimes these backward moving neck bones happen at the bottom of the neck, and sometimes they happen at the top.
 It just depends on the patient.
-In some really tough cases, one part of the neck will be reversed, while the other part is actually increased into a normal curve
+In some really tough cases, one part of the neck will be reversed, while the other part is actually increased into a normal curve.

 Personally, I believe this is a result of multiple traumas, often called whiplash injuries.
 Don’t be confused by the term whiplash, because these injuries don’t necessarily have to take place in a car.

-A reverse cervical curve is often associated with symptoms like head pain, neck pain, shoulder pain, and spine pain.
+- head pain, neck pain, shoulder pain, and spine pain

-Patients can also experience arm and hand pain, or symptoms similar to thoracic outlet syndrome.
+- patients can also experience arm and hand pain, or symptoms similar to thoracic outlet syndrome

+Headaches of all kinds and varieties are common in patients with a reverse cervical curve.
 Especially tension type headaches and headaches just under the bone at the back of the skull.

 While medicine understands that a lot of head, neck, spine, and arm pain is directly related to joint alignment in the neck – most doctors don’t screen for these kinds of neck problems.